 During training, students receive extensive and comprehensive manuals along with several resource books and an on-line international database research tool.
-Additional resources include: The Alumni Zone: a password protected, graduates only area on the PSOW website, industry specific articles and/or media, regular job announcements, and educational summits.
+Additional resources include: An alumni-only LinkedIn page for networking with other graduates, industry-specific articles and/or media, regular job announcements, and educational summits.
 And, the School provides complimentary, on-going support to its graduates.

 The Protocol School of Washington's standards and expected performance objectives are measured on a pass/fail system.
 Ninety percent (90%) cumulative attendance in the classroom is required for graduation.

 Protocol is the fine art and science of facilitating events for people of different cultures to find common purpose, engage strategic and sensitive issues, and create relationships and memories for a lifetime.